srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-Once the network has been trained on the the 50,000 images in the training set, we stop training and run the network on the 10,000 images in the testing set.
+Once the network has been trained on the the 50,000 images in the training set (no distinction between training and validation set), we stop training and run the network on the 10,000 images in the testing set.

+## Test the Network

 The process during testing is exactly the same as during training, the only difference is that we switch off the *learning*, i.e. we don't back propagate the error and don't update any weights.

 ```c